-Our shares can be held in registered form or indirectly in book-entry form.
+Our shares are in registered form or dematerialized form.
 All of our outstanding shares are fully paid-up and freely transferable, subject to any contractual restrictions, as the case may be.
 They rank pari passu in all respects with all other existing and outstanding common shares of the Company.